pypyjs/pypyjs/README.dist.rst

 This restriction may be relaxed in future, but is unlikely to go away entirely due to limitations of hooking into javascript's garbage collector.

-TODO: more details on what you can and can't do with js objects